 Refund of Excess Funds

-The student account staff of the CSA Office disburses financial aid to student tuition accounts after enrollment has been confirmed and the financial aid staff has released the student's financial aid funds.
+The Student Accounts Coordinator posts credits to all student accounts after enrollment has been confirmed and the financial aid staff has released the student's financial aid funds.
+Students or parents have the option of retaining any credit on the student's account.

 Many students borrow extra funds to pay for books or other expenses.
 Some commuter students borrow funds for living expenses.
 All are eager to have any excess funds refunded to them.
 The student account staff will not issue refunds until actual funds have been received and disbursed to the student's account in excess of the direct costs.